jonathanyang7/adventure_works_dashboard/README.md

 ## Adventureworks dashboard

-Revenue analysis and visualisation of the Adventure Works relational dataset, built with SQL and PowerBI (incl.
-DAX).
+Queried the Microsoft Adventure-Works relational database with SQL (SQL Server) and created a PowerBI dashboard for revenue analysis.

 ## Project Screen Shots